TheLonelyPug/Pepito-discord/README.md

 ## Features
 - 🏠 Real-time tracking of Pépito's location (indoor/outdoor)
 - 📢 Global announcements for all servers
-- ⏰ Periodic reminders for server admins to configure notification channels
+- ⏰ Periodic reminders for server admins to configure notification channels (WIP)
 - 🖼️ Embedded messages with images and updates

 ## Setup